How do you get groups out of their comfort zone without resistance?

 Which is fine, as far as it goes.
 But it strikes me on further reflection that there is something odd about this question of wanting to get people out of their comfort zones.
 I mean we can achieve that by doing anything whatsoever that makes them uncomfortable.
 There’s neither skill nor merit in that.
 What type and degree of discomfort is wanted – and in order to accomplish what?
 And suppose we could do that ultimate thing without needing to make anyone uncomfortable, wouldn’t that be preferable?

 Are you an accomplished facilitator or new to running workshops?
 Do you want to get even better?
-Join us for our Advanced Facilitation Masterclass in London on Monday 17 and Tuesday 18 September 2018.
+We run several masterclasses every year and you’re welcome to join any of them.
+Contact us and we’ll tell you more about the upcoming workshops.

 Get free tips on how to develop confidence and creativity straight into your inbox.